barriosjorge/gmt_docs/src/SWC_standards/reference_architecture/product_structure_modeling_inc.rst

 functional affinity or relationships.
 Examples of packages and their components are shown in the Table below.

-[TBA] Table with function categories and abbreviation.
-Example of allocation of functions to components as part of the product verification matrix.

 **Functional Breakdown**

   Which packages exist in which subsystem depends on the specific functionality